 Building a brand takes work, but it has a tremendous payoff, now and later.
 From being able to charge premium prices to cultivating loyalty, here are the key ways in which having a brand helps your business.

 It goes without saying that pretty much every market everywhere is full of tough competition.
 Marketing is tougher than ever, too.
 With so many channels, it’s harder and harder to be seen and heard.
-Branding is the secret to cutting through that noise.
-With a unique identity, reliable content, and a strong presence, it helps you stand out from competitors.
+A brand strategy is key to cut through that noise, helping you understand who you are, why you exist, and how to communicate this effectively.
+The more consistently and cohesively you present your brand, the easier it is to stand out from competitors.

-Branding juggernauts like BMW and Coke are brands that have built empires, but branding isn’t exclusively for mega corporations.
+This is also true no matter your size or industry.
+Juggernauts like BMW and Coke have built branding empires, but branding isn’t exclusively for mega corporations.
 Mom-and-pop small businesses can build brands that are sensations, too.

 In fact, for many, being the little guy is a huge part of their identity.
 For example, Sqirl is a small LA-based cafe famous for their signature jams.
 They’ve built a cult following (and even a jam of the month club) by delivering on their brand promise: fresh jam made from locally sourced ingredients.